djccarew/watson-toneanalyzer-nlu-lab/README.md

 2.2.1 Edit the file ***settings.properties*** in the ***tone-analyzer-nlu-java/src/main/resources*** sub folder of this project.Put in the values of your Tone Analyzer **apikey**  and your Natural Language Understanding  **apikey**  that you saved earlier.

 2.2.2 In a command prompt or terminal navigate to the ***tone-analyzer-nlu-java*** sub folder of this project.

+### Docker

+Run the following commands to get a bash shell in a Java+Gradle  environment to run the subsequent commands

+`docker run -it --rm -v "$(cd ../ && pwd):/repo"  gradle:slim  bash`
+`cd /repo/tone-analyzer-nlu-java`

+### Locally installed Java
+Run the subsequent commands  from your command prompt

-Run the following command to build the app
+2.2.3 Run the following command to build the app

 **Linux/Mac**